Elsa Einstein

 Elsa Einstein (18 January 1876 – 20 December 1936) was the second wife and cousin of Albert Einstein.
 Their mothers were sisters, thus making them maternal first cousins.
-Further, their fathers were first cousins, making the couple paternal second cousins too.
-Elsa had the surname of Einstein at birth, lost it when she took the name of her first husband Max Löwenthal, She and her daughters reverted to her maiden name, Einstein, after her 1908 divorce.
+The couple were also paternal second cousins (i.e. their fathers were first cousins).
+Born an Einstein, Elsa gave up the name when she took the surname of her first husband, Max Löwenthal; she and her daughters reverted to her maiden name after Elsa and Löwenthal's 1908 divorce.

 Early life

 Elsa, the daughter of Rudolf Einstein and Fanny Einstein (née Koch), was born in Hechingen on 18 January 1876.
-She had two sisters: Paula (c.
-1878–c.
-1955) and Hermine (1872–1942).
+She had two sisters: Paula (1878–1955) and Hermine (1872–1942).
 Rudolf was a textile manufacturer in Hechingen.
 During the regular visits with the family in Munich, she often played with her cousin Albert.
 In her Swabian dialect, she called him "Albertle".
 The two parted ways in 1894, when Albert left Germany to follow his family to Milan.

 Married life

 In 1896, Elsa married textile trader Max Löwenthal (1864–1914), from Berlin, with whom she had three children: daughters Ilse (1897–1934) and Margot (1899–1986), and a son who was born in 1903, but died shortly after birth.
 They lived together in Hechingen.
 In 1902, Max Löwenthal took a job in Berlin.
 His family stayed in Hechingen.
 She divorced Max on 11 May 1908, and moved with her two daughters to an apartment above her parents on Haberlandstrasse 5, in Berlin.
 She and her daughters reverted to her maiden name, Einstein, after her 1908 divorce.

 She began a relationship with her cousin Albert Einstein in April 1912, while Albert was still married to his first wife, the physicist and mathematician Mileva Marić.
-Einstein separated from Mileva in July 1914.
-He sent her with the two sons back to Zürich.
-Their dedicated divorce was final on 10 February 1919.
+Einstein separated from Mileva in July 1914, sending her and their two sons back to Zürich.
+Their divorce was finalised on 10 February 1919.
 Elsa married him three and a half months later, on 2 June 1919.